MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 6. Create the groups that you want to use to contain the call agents for the call queues.

-7. If you plan to allow dial by extension, ensure that you've added your users' extension number to their Azure Active Directory profile.
+7. If you plan to allow dial by extension, ensure that you've added your users' extension number to their Azure Active Directory (Azure AD) profile.

 Once you've completed the steps above, you're ready to create your auto attendants and call queues.
 Because auto attendants and call queues can redirect calls to each other, refer to the workflow diagram that you created to determine which auto attendant or call queue should be created first.
 In the example in the diagram above, you would create the sales and support call queues before you create the Contoso main auto attendant because the main auto attendant needs to direct callers to the sales and support call queues.